Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Related works

-Furthermore, the Least Absolute Shrinkage and Selection Operator (LASSO) known as $l1$ penalty and ridge regression known as $l2$ penalty as two commonly applied constrains for linear models.
-They are employed for controlling the oversized predictors. \citet{Kelly2013MarketValues} proposed a new pricing method via market expectation which relies on LASSO for noise reduction. \citet{Feng2020TamingFactors} introduced the concept of ‘factor zoo’ and an applied LASSO-based examination method. \citet{Chinco2019SparseReturns} has also verified LASSO’s ability to denoise datasets.
+Furthermore, the Least Absolute Shrinkage and Selection Operator (LASSO) and ridge regression are two commonly applied constraints for linear models, known as L1 and L2 regularization, respectively.
+They are employed for controlling the oversized factors in literature. \citet{Kelly2013MarketValues} proposed a new pricing method via market expectation, which relies on LASSO for noise reduction. \citet{Feng2020TamingFactors} introduced the concept of ‘factor zoo’ and applied an LASSO-based examination method. \citet{Chinco2019SparseReturns} has also verified LASSO’s ability to denoise datasets.
 They proved that LASSO regression can significantly reduce the noise created by ineffective factors and improve model fitness and robustness.
-Whereas the classic LASSO has limitations such as subtracting only one factor from a group of highly correlated factors, its limitation is that it cannot jointly measure multiple correlated or equally important factors.
+Whereas the classic LASSO has limitations, such as extracting only one factor from a group of highly correlated factors, its limitation is that it cannot jointly measure multiple correlated or equally important factors.
 This leads to information loss.
 Therefore, some papers turn to the constraint of classic ridge regression.
 For example, \citet{Giglio2021AssetFactors} applied ridge regression to the study of how investor beliefs have an impact on portfolio decisions from a survey of wealthy retail investors.
 It matched the survey data to investors' portfolios, trading activities, and online behaviors data.
 It proved that the $l2$ penalty can identify which factors should be the prioritized factors, identifying potential multicollinearity and moderating model overfitting in the dataset.
-Nonetheless, classic ridge regression has limitations such as it is impossible to eliminate the ineffective factors since it never fails to shrink the coefficients to zero, and it penalizes all correlated factors when it addresses the multicollinearity, which makes it difficult to interpret the individual effect of factors with high correlation.
+Nonetheless, classic ridge regression has limitations, such as it is impossible to eliminate the ineffective factors, since it never fails to shrink the coefficients to zero, and it penalizes all correlated factors when it addresses the multicollinearity, which makes it difficult to interpret the individual effect of factors with high correlation.
 Moreover, for sparse factors, where only a few variables have significant effects, ridge regression shows less priority than LASSO due to the effect of non-zero coefficient shrinkage.
-Both classic LASSO and ridge regression face the same limitations of being computationally expensive and time-consuming for searching hyperparameters and are therefore not suitable for non-linear data and are sensitive to noises. \citet{Yuan2006ModelVariables,Freyberger2020DissectingNonparametrically,Bertelsen2022TheZoo} later extended LASSO to group LASSO, adaptive group LASSO and prior adaptive LASSO respectively, for moderating the aforementioned issues of classic LASSO, but it still has not been fundamentally resolved. \\
+Both classic LASSO and ridge regression face the same limitations of being computationally expensive and time-consuming for searching hyperparameters, and are therefore not suitable for non-linear data and sensitive to noise. \citet{Yuan2006ModelVariables,Freyberger2020DissectingNonparametrically,Bertelsen2022TheZoo} later extended LASSO to group LASSO, adaptive group LASSO and prior adaptive LASSO, respectively, for moderating the aforementioned issues of classic LASSO, but it still has not been fundamentally resolved. \\